We all know the role content marketing plays in boosting businesses. But unfortunately, not everyone in an organization is aware of its merits.

-Now you want to track how much your visitors spent after landing on the post.
+Now you want to track how much your website visitors spent after landing on the post.

 - For sites that don’t sell products, you can base that number on a value that you assign.
 For example, an infographic for your business could be worth $1 in sales.

 You also have to account for non-transactional conversions that the page caused.
 This could refer to a visitor who may not have bought something but managed to subscribe to your newsletter and will now be exposed to your email marketing campaigns.

 Let’s pretend that the non-transactional value is at $100.

 Then you have to look at how many unique page views there are in total.
 For this example, let’s say there are 25.

 Google now uses all these numbers to determine Page Value.